Virginia Automobile Insurance Plan (VAIP)

 $30,000 per person/$60,000 per accident/$20,000 PD | $100,000/$300,000 |

-If you can afford it and want more peace of mind or have significant assets, you should consider opting for more coverage.
-Although you'll be paying more for your annual premium, your assets will be more protected in the case of an accident.
+If you can afford it, consider additional coverage, which may provide you with more peace of mind and protect significant assets.
+Although you'll be paying more for your annual premium, you'll have more financial protection in case of an accident.

 ---|---|

-Virginia allows coverage limits for Collision and "Other Than Collision" to be set by your insurance company.
-Some insurers may not offer this coverage based on how they assess you as a risk.
-Others will cover you, but at rates and coverage limits they negotiate with you.
+Virginia allows coverage limits for collision and "other than collision" to be set by your insurance company.
+Some insurers may not offer this coverage, based on how they assess you as a risk.
+Others may cover you, but at rates and coverage limits they negotiate with you.

-Your designated insurer is required to insure you for a period of three years.
-Each year, you will have the option of renewing your policy with your insurer, which means you only have to remain insured through the VAIP until you’re able to buy auto insurance in the voluntary market.
+Your designated insurer is required to insure you for a period of three years, but you'll choose whether to renew with your insurer yearly, not after the full three years.
+That means you'll only have to remain insured through the VAIP until you're able to buy auto insurance in the voluntary market.

 VAIP premiums and payments

-The VAIP offers two different payment plans: a Full Annual Premium Payment Option and an Installment Payment Option.
-Talk with your agent about which payment option will be more suitable for you based on your financial circumstances:
+The VAIP offers two payment plans: a full-annual-premium payment option and an installment payment option.
+Decide which payment plan will be more suitable for you, based on your financial circumstances:

-- Full Annual Premium Payment Option: When you apply for coverage through the VAIP, you will have to pay 100% of the premium with your application.
+- Full-annual-premium payment option: When you apply for coverage through the VAIP, you will have to pay 100% of the premium up-front.

-When you are insured through the VAIP, it’s wise to check for cheaper insurance as your policy renewal date approaches.
-If you cancel your old policy in the middle of the policy term, you will be charged an administrative fee to process this change.
+When you are insured through the VAIP, it's wise to check for cheaper insurance as your policy renewal date approaches.
+If you find cheaper insurance on the voluntary market and cancel your VAIP policy in the middle of the term, you will be charged an administrative fee to process this change.

 How to get insurance through the VAIP